Alphatone/boilerplate.typo3.org.local/README.md

 You will then have the Grunt-Tasks ready to compile CSS and JS needed.

+The user for the backend can be found in the official TYPO3.org Docker.
+You will find this repo in gitlab.
+In the project itself there is an .env file where the user t3o can be found.

 ##This is based on TYPO3 docker boilerplate from WEBDEVOPS